code-at-the-edge/curriculum-materials/content/courses/intro-workshop/faraz-session2/instructions.md

 ```

-3. Write a short paragraph about yourself and your environment concerns in `<article>`.
-Make sure to use the `<p>` and `<h?>` tags.
+3. Write a short paragraph with a headline about yourself and your environment concerns in `<article>`.
+Make sure to use the `<p>` and `<h2>` tags.
 Remember, we are practicing `semantic elements`.

 4. Your instructor should provide you with links to some images.
 Use the snippet code below to add pictures to your `<section>` element.

 ```
 <img alt="" id="[your image name]" src="[the link goes here]/>